The Super Mario Bros. Super Show!: Songs

-During each Super Mario Bros. animated segment, a cover of a popular song would be played.
-When the program was re-released onto DVD in North America, these songs were replaced by instrumentals of songs from The Adventures of Super Mario Bros.
+During each Super Mario Bros. animated segment, a cover of a popular song is played.
+Notably one episode originally used a cover by Huey Lewis and the News with lyrics that were considered inappropriate for this show.
+When the program was re-released onto DVD in North America, these songs were replaced by instrumentals of seven songs from The Adventures of Super Mario Bros.
 3 and one song from Super Mario World.

 Reruns

 Club Mario

-The first set of reruns of the program were aired during the 1990-1991 TV season, again in syndication, but with significant changes in the live-action format.
+The first set of reruns of the program were aired during the 1990–1991 TV season, again in syndication, but with significant changes in the live-action format.
 While it retained the program's original scheduling arrangement of broadcasts and the animated serials of Super Mario Bros. and The Legend of Zelda, the live-action segments of Albano and Wells were replaced with a new continuity of five-minute live-action segments entitled Club Mario.